aadilmallick/my-notes-docusaurus/docs/software-development/04-Docker.md

 The `services` key specifies the different containers to build as subkeys.
 Here we are making a `web` container from our dockerfile and and a `db` container from the mongo image from dockerhub.

-For each service, you can define the behavior of how to manage that container:
+For each service, you can define the behavior of how to manage that container.
+Here are the most important keys

 - `build` : the folder in which the `Dockerfile` is located.
 Use this if building a container from a dockerfile.
 - `ports` : the port forwarding list, in port string form where it’s `"<local-port>:<container-port>"`